indygreg/PyOxidizer/docs/config.rst

 This type accepts the following keys:

+``msi_upgrade_code_x86``
+   UUID to use for the x86 MSI installer.
+If not defined, a deterministic UUID based on the application name will be used.

 ``msi_upgrade_code_amd64``
    UUID to use for the x64 MSI installer.
 If not defined, a deterministic UUID based on the application name will be used.